Mil Mi-17: Development

-The designation Mi-17 is for export; Russian armed forces call it Mi-8MT.
-The Mi-17 can be recognized because it has the tail rotor on the port side instead of the starboard side, and dust shields in front of the engine intakes.
+The designation Mi-17 is for export; the Russian armed forces call it the Mi-8MT.
+The Mi-17 is recognisable by the tail rotor on the port side instead of the starboard side, and dust shields in front of the engine intakes.
 Engine cowls are shorter than on the TV2-powered Mi-8, not extending as far over the cockpit, and an opening for a bleed air valve outlet is present forward of the exhaust.

 Actual model numbers vary by builder, engine type, and other options.
-As an example, the sixteen new Ulan-Ude-built machines delivered to the Czech Air Force in 2005 with -VM model engines were designated as Mi-171Sh, a development of the Mi-8AMTSh.
-Modifications include a new large door on the right side, improved Czech-built APU, and Kevlar armor plates around the cockpit area and engines.
+As an example, the sixteen new Ulan Ude-built machines delivered to the Czech Air Force in 2005 with -VM model engines were designated as Mi-171Sh, a development of the Mi-8AMTSh.
+Modifications include a new large door on the right side, improved Czech-built APU, and Kevlar armour plates around the cockpit area and engines.
 Eight have a loading ramp in place of the usual clamshell doors and can load a vehicle up to the size of an SUV.

 In March 2007, licensed production of the Mi-17 started in China, with production being led by Mil Moscow Helicopter Plant JSC and the Sichuan Lantian Helicopter Company Limited in Chengdu, Sichuan province as a joint venture.
 The plant built 20 helicopters in 2008, using Russian Ulan-Ude-supplied kits; annual production was expected to increase to 80 helicopters.
 The variants planned to be built by Lantian include the Mi-171, Mi-17V-5, and Mi-17V-7.
 In 2021 it was reported that China was replacing the Russian-made Mi-17 with their own Z-20, except possibly for the Mi-171Sh assault helicopter; the last Mi-17 order was in 2014.

-In 2021 the Web site of Russian Helicopters, the manufacturer, said that the Mi-8/17 was "the most widely operated helicopter in history."
+In 2021 the website of Russian Helicopters, the manufacturer, said that the Mi-8/17 was "the most widely operated helicopter in history."